 3. Targeted customer loyalty

 While focusing on acquiring new customers, it’s easy to overlook your existing customers.
-A more sustainable marketing strategy should always include your current customers, and you can do this through targeted customer loyalty offerings and programmes.
+A more sustainable online promotion strategy should always include your current customers, and you can do this through targeted customer loyalty offerings and programmes.
 Such promotions should be personalised and customised to keep them engaged, thus turning them into repeat customers.

 How is it useful?